Death On High Seas Act

 Beard has three decades of experience handling Death On the High Seas Act cases.
 He has handled more than 25 maritime wrongful death cases.
 His list of fishing vessel sinking cases include the sinkings of the Vestfjord, Aleutian Enterprise, Alaska Ranger, Pacific Apollo, Pacesetter, Arctic Rose, Katmai, Nesika, and Lady Cecelia, and others.
 Reconstructing the cause of vessel sinkings presents special legal challenges.
 Hiring an experienced maritime lawyer to help you with your claim is important to the success of your claim.

-Beard offers free initial legal consultations for the families of crewmen and passengers involved in Death On the High Seas Act claims.
-Call toll free 1-800-621-1091 to talk to Beard about your claim.
+Beard and his partners at Trueb & Beard, LLC offer free initial legal consultations for the families of crewmen and passengers involved in Death On the High Seas Act claims.
+Call toll free 1-800-621-1091 to talk to Trueb & Beard, LLC about your claim.